 Landlords Safety Certificate

 The Government has introduced legislative requirements from 1st June 2020 for Landlords in the Private Rented Sector in England.
-The Government has proposed detailed regulations for enforcing mandatory five-year electrical safety checks in the private rented sector from July this year.
+It has proposed detailed regulations for enforcing mandatory five-year electrical safety checks in the private rented sector from July this year.

 From 1st April 2021, all existing specified tenancies will require an electrical safety check to be in place.